mroguljic/PixelCPETemplates/template_production/README.md

 # Pixel Template Production
-Code for production of pixel templates for CMS
+Code for production of pixel templates for CMS, adapted from: https://github.com/OzAmram/PixelTemplateProduction

 ## Compiling

-Everything is run standalone from the cmssw environment but makes use of some of the code in it.
+Everything is run independent from the cmssw environment but makes use of some of the code in it.
+Current versions of cmssw no longer support the standalone pixel template code so we store the compatible version in `cmssw_code`

-Run the script **fetch\_cmssw\_code.sh** grabs the latest version of all the needed pixel code from the [cmssw github](https://github.com/cms-sw/cmssw).
+The script **fetch\_cmssw\_code.sh** grabs the latest version of all the needed pixel code from the [cmssw github](https://github.com/cms-sw/cmssw).
-If you want to grab from a branch other than the cmssw master (eg to test some changes), you can change the `branch` variable in the script to point to a different branch.
+If you want to grab from a branch other than the cmssw master (eg to test some changes), you can change the `branch` variable in the script to point to a different branch. **Current cmssw version cannot be run standalone so if you do this, the code will not compile**

-The code shared with CMSSW uses the [vdt](https://github.com/dpiparo/vdt) library so you must have it installed.
+The code shared with CMSSW uses the boost libraries.
+Change the include path in `src/Makefile` to match your `boostlib` include folder
-For instructions to install vdt see [their github](https://github.com/dpiparo/vdt).
-The Makefile assumes it installed to /usr/local/, if it is installed to some other location, change the `vdt_dir` variable in the Makefile to point to the correct location.

-All of the source code is in the src/ directory which contains a Makefile.
-So you should be able to compile by simply changing to the src/ directory and running `make`.
-All the compiled executables are put in the bin/ directory.

-Note that this can be compiled and run from within a CMSSW release by linking to the compiled vdt and BOOST used in CMSSW.
-Eg on lxplus:

-> vdt_dir=/cvmfs/cms.cern.ch/slc7_amd64_gcc820/cms/vdt/0.4.0-nmpfii/include
-> includes= -I. -I../cmssw_code/ -I$(vdt_dir) -I/cvmfs/cms.cern.ch/slc7_amd64_gcc820/external/boost/1.67.0-pafccj/include

 ## Making Templates

+**This needs to be updated following Morris' tutorial**

 There are two simple bash scripts that run the necessary executables to make templates: **make\_1d\_templates.sh** and **make\_2d\_templates.sh**.